Kristina01111000/Drws_site/README.md

 emails done: intro , first newsletter

-emails waiting for confirmation (at next meeting): second needs the end of the left column changed
+emails waiting for confirmation (at next meeting): second needs the end of the left column changed, is the tip too long?

 Emails that need a tip of the day: do we have enough yet? we will need more for the newsletters unless we want to repeat them